urbancompasspony/docker/README.md

 So for now, run a docker server and it's subs-services on an unique subnet, inside the same DHCP.

+Recommended to run every macvlan on it's on network adapter!

 WIP.

 ## To connect to an container through SSH